Healthy Homes Assessment Ōtāne

 Rental Property Home Assessments Ōtāne

-The areas of rental property that are affected through the Healthy Homes Standard in Ōtāne include each:
+Rental property areas affected with Health Homes Standards.
+Healthy Homes Standard in Ōtāne include each:

 • Living Room